Aeneas Francon Williams: Later life

 Aeneas died in Nether Edge Hospital, Sheffield on 9 December 1971 and is buried with his wife Clara in Dean Cemetery, Edinburgh.

 Aeneas Francon Williams is the brother of artist David Dougal Williams and the grandfather of writer Iain Cameron Williams.

-A niece of Aeneas's named Jane Williams married American Edward Burton Hughes.
+On July 2, 1930, Aeneas's American niece Jane Williams married American Edward Burton Hughes.
 In 1967, Governor Nelson Rockefeller appointed Edward Burton Hughes as Executive Deputy Commissioner of New York State Department of Transportation.
 In 1970, Edward Burton Hughes founded the E. Burton Hughes Achievement Award given annually to an outstanding Department employee of the New York State Department of Transportation.

+In April 1995, an early 1920s picture of Aeneas teaching geography in his classroom at St Andrew's Colonial Homes (later renamed Dr. Graham's Homes) in Kalimpong appeared in episode 6, Children of Empire, in the 1995 BBC Two 6-part documentary series Ruling Passions.
+The episode focuses on the Anglo Indian community in India.
+It features footage and pictures from Dr. Graham's school in Kalimpong.
+The image of Aeneas can be seen from 5:42 to 5:55.

 On 9 December 2021, Aeneas Francon Williams was remembered in Ireland at the Praying in Advent (during the four-week period leading up to Christmas).
 Prayers were offered by the Irish Anglican priest Revd.
 Canon Patrick Comerford.
 The occasion marked the 50-year anniversary of Williams's death.